RafaelBaltazar/RafaelBaltazar.github.io/market_prediction.md

 ### **7. Updating with Up-to-Date Data**
 I've demonstrated how to update historical data with the latest information from Yahoo Finance and FRED API, ensuring that the analysis remains relevant and adaptable to changing market conditions.

+## *Conclusion*
+The project was successfull delivering a target price based on the previous data feeded into the model.
+Further experiment should be done with different data base and metrics for a more precise conclusion.

 You can find the link for the code [here](https://raw.githubusercontent.com/RafaelBaltazar/RafaelBaltazar.github.io/main/projects/market_prediction).